yilewang/tvbdemos/tvb_slurm/tutorial.md

-# use conda to manage environment
+# steps to do the simulation in europa

 use Git to download the repo in your europa